 Forensic and Investigative Science

-The forensic and investigative science major at WVU stands above all universities nationally with the largest forensic science and crime scene training complex in the country.
-Our faculty, with over 150 years of combined forensic crime laboratory experience, is dedicated to training the next generation of forensic leaders.
+WVU undergraduate students can choose to major in forensic examiner, forensic biology or forensic chemistry or minor in forensic and investigative science.
+The forensic and investigative science majors at WVU stand above all universities nationally with the largest forensic science and crime scene training complex in the country.
+Our faculty, with over 300 years of combined forensic crime laboratory experience, is dedicated to training the next generation of forensic leaders.

 How will I focus my studies?

-The Department of Forensic and Investigative Science offers three tracks for students to choose from to focus their studies and customize their experience to fit their career goals.
+The Department of Forensic and Investigative Science offers three majors for undergraduate students to choose from to focus their studies and customize their experience to fit their career goals.

-This track prepares students for entry level positions as crime scene analysts, latent fingerprint examiners, forensic photographers, evidence technicians, investigators and law enforcement officers and agents.
+This major prepares students for entry-level positions as crime scene analysts, latent fingerprint examiners, forensic photographers, evidence technicians, investigators and law enforcement officers and agents.
 It also is well suited as a pre-professional program for dental, medical and law school.
-Working conditions are more variable than for the other tracks but are typically field and/or office based rather than laboratory based.
+Working conditions are more variable than for the other majors but are typically field and/or office based rather than laboratory based.
 Crime scene analysts are often part of major crime scene squads that collect and document evidence, but they rarely participate in the scientific examination of the evidence in the laboratory.

-This track prepares students for entry level positions in forensic labs as DNA analysts.
-It also is well suited as a pre-professional program and as excellent preparation for graduate work in biological disciplines.
-Forensic DNA work is a laboratory based profession with employment opportunities in local, state, federal and private laboratories.
-Forensic biologists typically do not do crime scene work on a routine basis, but may occasionally be called to a scene.
+This major prepares students for entry-level positions in forensic labs as DNA analysts.
+It also is well suited as a pre-professional program for medical and dental school and as excellent preparation for graduate work in biological disciplines.
+Forensic DNA work is a laboratory-based profession with employment opportunities in local, state, federal and private laboratories.
+Forensic biologists typically do not do crime scene work on a routine basis but may occasionally be called to a scene.

-This track prepares students for entry level positions in forensic labs as forensic chemists, arson analyst and investigator, forensic toxicologists and trace evidence examiners.
-Like the biology track, it too is well-suited as a pre-professional program and as excellent preparation for graduate work in biological disciplines.
-Forensic chemistry work is a laboratory-based profession with employment opportunities in local, state, federal, and private laboratories.
-Forensic chemists typically do not do crime scene work on a routine basis, but may occasionally be called to a scene.
+This major prepares students for entry level positions in forensic labs as forensic chemists, arson analysts and investigators, forensic toxicologists and trace evidence examiners.
+It is well-suited as a pre-professional program for medical and dental school and as excellent preparation for graduate work in chemical disciplines.
+Forensic chemistry work is a laboratory-based profession with employment opportunities in local, state, federal and private laboratories.
+Forensic chemists typically do not do crime scene work on a routine basis but may occasionally be called to a scene.

 Minor